Our MOTTO

 1. Insuring Your Rings

-Know that not all insurance plans are equal or the same.
+Not all insurance plans are created equal.
 "There are two basic types of insurance policies for rings," explains Doyle.
 "One is a replacement policy, which, in the case of a loss, the insurance company will work on your behalf to replace your ring with something comparable.
 The second type of policy would reimburse a percentage — 100 percent, or something less — of the value of the ring in the event of a loss.
 In general, a replacement policy will be more affordable than a policy that will reimburse with a check."

 Learn more: All about the rings ’